 |D+ 67-69||D 60-66||F 0-59|

-Each homework assigment is worth 10 points and will be graded in two parts.
-The first part is an assessment of completeness and formatting (each assignment should follow the expectations outlined here) according to the following rubric.
+Homeworks and Exercise Write-ups. – Several homeworks and exercises will be assigned per major module.
+Each assigment is worth 10 points and will be graded in two parts.
+The first part is an assessment of completeness and formatting (each assignment should follow the expectations outlined here and my scientific writing tips) according to the following rubric.

 |0-1 points||2-4 points||5 points|

 |Very few questions answered completely.||Most questions answered completely.
 Format for homework may not have been followed.||All questions answered completely.
 Format for homework followed exactly.|

 The second part, also worth 5 points, is an assessment of the quality of the work.
 In this part, only some (approximately half) of the questions will be assessed.
 Answer keys will be posted online so that you may check your work.